-short in Idaho since very few shippers are packing them.
-Norkotah are still peaking in the 70 to 100 count range.
-Burbanks are still the predominant Idaho variety.
-The market is steady but the demand is light.
-Burbanks are peaking on 80's and then 70's so they are average size.
-The Washington market is mostly steady on all sizes with some higher.
+Potatoes The Idaho market is essentially unchanged on both varieties and all sizes.
+Norkotahs are still limited since more packers are running Burbanks.
+The norkotah size range is still 70's through 100's while Burbanks are still peaking on 80's and then 70's.
+The Potato lover's month promotion is going in Idaho and typically causes carton inventories to build since it's a retail promo. but it hasn't had much effect yet.
+Washington potatoes are steady on all sizes.
 They continue to peak on 60/70's.
-Colorado's market is also steady and they are peaking on 40-70's while the smaller counts are more limited.
+Colorado is also steady and they are peaking on 40-70's.
 The russet quality has been excellent in all growing areas.
 Bakersfield, California is still packing reds, golds, and whites and pricing is steady.
 The availability is good on all colors.
 Washington & North Dakota continue packing reds and golds and both areas are heavier to A-size.
 Gold supplies are limited in both areas though as we approach the end of the storage season.
 Wisconsin is also packing reds, whites, and golds and their market is also flat.
 Whites and golds are limited in Wisconsin as well.
 Idaho is still packing reds and golds and they are also peaking on A-size.
 Quality has been fair to excellent Idaho.
 Florida will start packing reds in a light way in February.

-Tomatoes Eastern Since there is not a Governmentmandated floor price for tomatoes in Florida, a good number of tomato wholesalers east of the Mississippi River have continued to take Florida product when in normal years they would have already switched to Mexico.
+Tomatoes Eastern Since there is not a Government-mandated floor price for tomatoes in Florida, a good number of tomato wholesalers east of the Mississippi River have continued to take Florida product when in normal years they would have already switched to Mexico.
 But prices are at a 2-year low, and it is only a matter of time before Florida stops picking & packing at a loss, on-hand supplies dry up and the market reacts.

 Western With so many tomatoes having been planted in the Mexican interior for the winter 2012 season, it was only a matter of time before there would be a glut of product, and we have seen that situation manifest itself over the last 2-3 weeks.
 Compounding the situation has been sluggish post-holiday movement of tomatoes, even with warmer weather over most of the country.
-But as soon as could have prices bounce a little off the floor prices set by the U.S. Department of
+But as soon as Eastern supplies dwindle a bit more, we could have prices bounce a little off the floor prices set by the U.S. Department of Commerce Suspension Agreement.